MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 .. note-info::

     OCIO was introduced in `Substance-Painter version 7.4 <https://substance3d.adobe.com/documentation/spdoc/version-7-4-223053247.html>`_

-    This is the version used through this article and some features might changed at the time you are reading this.
-I will try to keep the article updated though.
+    This is the version used through this article so some features might have changed at the time you are reading this.

-    This article has been updated following the 7.4.2 update from 08/03/22.
+    Note that this article has been updated following the 7.4.2 update from 08/03/22.

 .. url-preview:: https://substance3d.adobe.com/documentation/spdoc/color-management-223053233.html
     :title: Official Documentation